-7.2.4.
 Home-School Communication

-A new Parent App is currently being introduced.
-This will become the main method of communication with parents, both as a group and individually.
-In the meantime, teachers use email as a method of communicating with parents.
-Parents should be aware that teaching staff are not expected to reply to emails out of school hours or at the weekends.
+The HSV parent app is the main method of communication with parents, both as a group and individually.
+Class teachers and the Head of School also use email to communicate with individuals and groups of parents.
+Parents should be aware that teaching staff are not expected to reply to emails in the evenings or at the weekends.

-7.3.
 Parent-School Councils and Committees